akornn/embedded_project_Q2/README.md

 - I2C pins are defined in the gyro component
 - GPIO pins for ultrasonic, servo, and buzzer are configurable
-- PWM channels are managed using ESP-IDF LEDC

 ## Contributors